-Brazil's NUE estimates have remained high since the 1960s, ranging from 60% to 83%, with a slight decrease in the early 1970s (from 74% to 60%) that reflected an accelerated use of all N inputs (e.g. BNF, manure, and fertilizer N) compared to growth in crop production.
+Brazil's NUE estimates have remained high since the 1960s, ranging from 70% to 90%, with a temporary decrease in the mid-1970s (from 70% to 62%) followed by a rapid rebound, that reflected poor harvests relative to N inputs followed by an accelerated use of all N inputs (BNF, manure and fertilizer) compared to growth in crop production.
 During this time period, Brazilian agriculture diversified from prominently sugarcane, coffee, tobacco and rubber production to include maize, soybean, wheat, fruits and vegetables.
-Agricultural productivity began increasing rapidly in the 1970s thanks to the adoption of soil amendments, such as lime, NPK fertilizers, and adapted crop varieties.
+Agricultural productivity began increasing rapidly in the 1970s thanks to the adoption of soil amendments, such as lime, NPK fertilizers and adapted crop varieties.

 Subsequently, NUE increased in the early 1980s and again in the mid-to-late 2000s, during periods where growth of the N output outpaced that of N inputs.
-Brazil has sustained its productivity growth coupled with a high NUE, with the latter averaging 79% in 2016.
+Brazil has sustained its productivity growth coupled with a high NUE, with the latter averaging 91% in 2017.
 While Brazil's high NUE was a result of low N input in the 1960s, the country has maintained its NUE amidst increasing productivity primarily due to the contributions of BNF in soybean and, to a lesser extent, sugarcane systems.
 Furthermore, its tropical and subtropical climates permitted the rapid increase of soybean and maize production within intensified double-cropping systems in the Cerrados region.
 Notably, inputs from fertilizer and manure sources have also continued to increase.